Debugger-ops/recipe-finder/README.md

 ## Recipe Directory:

--Browse recipes by Category, Cuisine, or Ingredient.
+Browse recipes by Category, Cuisine, or Ingredient.

--Click on a recipe to view its details.
+Click on a recipe to view its details.

 ## Search Recipes:

--Use the search bar on the home page to find recipes by name.
+Use the search bar on the home page to find recipes by name.

 ## Favorites:

--Save your favorite recipes for easy access (coming soon!).
+Save your favorite recipes for easy access (coming soon!).

 ## Contributing